CDRH/api/README.md

 Defaults:

-- score|desc
+- no selection: score|desc
+- term selection, no order: term|desc

-Always defaults to score (_count) and descending.
+Always defaults to score descending.
 If you wish to sort alphabetically, add "term" and a direction.
 If you wish to sort score ascending, use "score" and a direction.
+Multiple sorts for single facets, and distinct sorts for separate facets are not supported at this time.

 `facet_sort=type|direction`